Education is a vital, and sometimes difficult experience for young people and parents alike.

 Our staff have worked in Nillumbik, Whittlesea and Maroondah/Whitehorse educational networks and have extensive knowledge of available resources to help support your young people thrive.

-Working alongside Grow Psychology we utilise a holistic approach, looking at a persons social context as well as their educational needs, to support young people and their families through the journey of education and beyond.
+We utilise a holistic approach, looking at a persons social context as well as their educational needs, to support young people and their families through the journey of education and beyond.
+We consult with appropriate professionals to assist to ensure the best outcomes for our clients.

 Jen is a psychologist with over 10 years experience working in a range of settings, including mainstream primary schools, secondary schools, special schools and private practice.
 She has worked across diverse areas and socio-economic backgrounds.
 Jen completed her Master of Educational Psychology at The University of Melbourne and is registered with the Psychology Board of Australia.
 She is also a full member of the Australian Psychological Society (APS).

-Jen is married with five children ranging from infants to primary school age.
+Jen is a mother to five children ranging from preschool to high school age.
 She is passionate about helping young people to thrive and assisting them to navigate the difficulties of childhood and adolescence.
 Jen works closely with parents and schools to assist in the development of a supportive network for the young person.
 She also provides support for families and parenting-related concerns.
 Jen has significant experience in running groups, seminars, workshops and professional development for school staff.